-The first time I tried them on was sometime in July, at about 9 PM.
-Usually that time of the day, I still have a decent amount of energy left.
+The first time I tried them on was sometime in July at about 9 PM.
+At that time of the day, I usually still have a decent amount of energy left.
 But after about fifteen minutes of wearing my new glasses, I felt sleepy.

 This makes perfect sense.

 I usually spend my evenings working on my computer in a lit room.
 This means that my blue light exposure is massively disrupting my melatonin secretion.